stuartdd/goWebApp/README.md

 http://localhost:8082/exec/user/stuart/exec/ds
 ```

-This will locate the user 'stuart' and within the Exec section will locate the 'ds' command.
+This will locate the user 'stuart' and within the **Exec** section will locate the **ds** command.

-It will template the command and all of the parameters before running the command.
+It will template the command and all of the command parameters before running the command.

+The working directory for the command can be defined by the **Dir** element, This will be the users home directory if undefined.
+Othwise it is a path within that directory .

-The sysOut stream from the command can be saved in a file using the **OutLog** element.
+The sysOut stream from the command can be saved in a file using the **Log+OutLog** element as a path.

-The sysErr stream from the command can be saved in a file using the **ErrLog** element.
+The sysErr stream from the command can be saved in a file using the **Log+ErrLog** element as a path.

 The return code is checked and the response generated.